MarieHouillon/2023-10-19-kit/index.md

 And run 'make workshop-check' *before* committing to make sure that changes are good.
 {% endcomment %}

+This course aims to teach basic lab skills for research computing.
+It is a hands-on training that covers the core skills needed to be productive in a small research team.
+Short tutorials alternate with practical exercises, and all instruction is done via live coding.
+This workshop is intended for people who have no to little knowledge about the tools that are introduced.

+The workshop will cover the following lessons:

+  - Automating tasks with the Unix Shell
+  - Programming with Python
+  - Version Control with Git

+It is possible to register for one of the two days of the workshop only.
+The first day will cover the lessons about the Unix Shell and Git.
+The second day will cover the lesson on Python.

 {% comment %}
 Check DC curriculum